-Figure 20 and Figure 21 show that the performance grows linearly when we run one thread per core using one socket.
-This trend remains almost constant for both the applications, but for the Pixeltrack algorithm, above 64 threads, the performance gets worse.
+Figure 20 and Figure 21 show that the throughput KPI grows linearly when we run one thread per core using one socket (up to 48 cores).
+This trend remains almost constant for both the applications, but for the Pixeltrack algorithm, above 72 threads, the performance gets worse.
 A similar behaviour can be noticed in Figure 22 and Figure 23, showing the scaling of the Energy Efficiency KPI with the number of CPU cores used by the applications.